HON95/prometheus-ethermine-exporter/README.md

         replacement: ethermine-exporter:8080
 ```

-Note: Only one pool per job is supported, so if you want to scrape multiple pools, you need to create multiple jobs for each pool.
+Note: Only one pool per job is supported, so if you want to scrape multiple pools, you need to create jobs for each pool.

 ## Configuration